 A key goal for the coming months is to prove that consulting is a viable way for me to earn an income.
 It's critical to me that I can do this in a sustainable way.
 With this in mind, I'm aiming to work a 4-day week, giving myself time to balance delivering on my work goals with enjoying life outside of work.

 - Reach an average revenue of £5000 / month - As an initial income goal, this will prove the success of my experiment by allowing me to comfortably sustain my lifestyle.
 I'm confident that the value I bring will allow me to reach this goal in a fraction of my available schedule.
 Once I've proven the sustainability of the model I will set a new revenue goal, but for me the long-term aim is to reach a threshold that allows me to enjoy my life, not to earn as much as possible.
+Note: Please don't misinterpret this metric by trying to use it to calculate my day rate!
+This will only lead to disappointment.

 - Maintain a 4-day work schedule - Experience has shown me that I can deliver timely, high-quality work in a 4-day schedule.
 I want to have a healthy balance between my work and other important aspects of my life.